JSBmanD/docs/pages/web/amp-journeys.md

 1. Add query parameters to your Branch link in the AMP SDK
 1. Add deep link data to a Journey in the dashboard

+[block:callout]
+{
+  "type": "protip",
-!!! protip "Use $canonical_url for deep linking"
-    AMP Journeys, along with regular Journeys and the Quick Link Creator, automatically embeds `$canonical_url` in your link data based on meta tags on your web or AMP page.
-If you use this key to route to specific content in your app, you do not have to add anything extra for AMP.
+  "title": "Use $canonical_url for deep linking", "body": "AMP Journeys, along with regular Journeys and the Quick Link Creator, automatically embeds `$canonical_url` in your link data based on meta tags on your web or AMP page.
+If you use this key to route to specific content in your app, you do not have to add anything extra for AMP."
+}
+[/block]

 #### Add query parameters in the AMP SDK